IgniteUI/igniteui-docfx/en/components/grids_templates/summaries.md

 #### Custom summaries, which access all @@igComponent data
  Now you can access all grid data inside the custom column summary.
 Two additional optional parameters are introduced in the IgxSummaryOperand `operate` method.
-As you can see in the code snippet below the operate method has the following tree parameters:
+As you can see in the code snippet below the operate method has the following three parameters:
-- columnData - gives you an array that contains the values only for the certain column
+- columnData - gives you an array that contains the values only for the current column
-- gridDataSource - gives you the whole grid data source
+- allGridData - gives you the whole grid data source
 - fieldName - current column field

 ```typescript